rohit-raj-1901/DSA-INTERVIEW-PREP/README.md

-Certainly!
-Here's a template for a general README file for your Data Structures and Algorithms (DSA) repository:

----

 # Data Structures and Algorithms

 This repository contains implementations of various data structures and algorithms in C++, aimed at helping you understand and practice fundamental concepts of DSA.